-Before contacting or visiting the advertiser please make sure you have printed and read this checklist fully.
-Do NOT buy a pet from the advertiser unless you are happy that they follow all the advice on the list.
+Before contacting or visiting the seller please make sure you have printed and read this checklist fully.
+Do NOT buy a pet from the seller unless you are happy that they follow all the advice on the list.

 Do your research firstGetting a new reptile is a massive commitment, so make sure you have researched the breed fully and have the time and commitment necessary to care for the reptile.
 You can read our detailed Information guide about reptiles for potential new reptile owners.